JulioPDX/ansible_cumulus_clos/readme.md

     ipv4:
 ```

-Both of these combined will render the following file...
+Both of these combined will render the following file:

 ```
 # This file describes the network interfaces available on your system